kgrid-lab/stroke-risk-vc/README.md

 More detailed information about each client is provided on their respective pages.Feel free to play with each and edit their code.

-You can [try the three clients here](https://kgrid-lab.github.io/stroke-risk-vc/service-client/) on github.
+You can [try the three clients here](https://kgrid-lab.github.io/stroke-risk-vc/service-client/) on github or download them and open any of the index.htm files in a browser.

 ## Notes
 - We're only using the one risk score algorithm, this can be swapped out with a different risk score by replacing the `getRiskFunction()` function.